 Longer term benefits of the right type of school

 An appropriate education and good therapy provision can also mean:

 - greater independence skills developed and so less intervention required later

 - the ability to obtain and hold down a job/career

 - gaining self-esteem

 - avoiding depression.

 Ultimately what matters is finding the right provision for your child.
 You want that provision to be flexible.
 As the needs of your child change, the type of school that best suits your child may change too.
-A good team across health, education and social care should work with you and your child, to ensure that your child’s education will maximise their life chances and opportunities.
+A good team across health, education and social care should work with you and your child up to the age of 25 to ensure that your child’s education will maximise their life chances and opportunities.